gohypergiant/oidc-authservice/README.md

 Connect tokens for further verification.

-These changes allow for a traditional OIDC flow to continue to operate as normal, but supplement this information further application specifics (roles) to better serve the gateway AuthN/Z, and allow for verifiable intraservice communication with embedded longlived tokens.
+These changes allow for a traditional OIDC flow to continue to operate as normal, but supplement this information further with application specifics (roles/scopes) to better serve the gateway AuthN/Z, and allow for verifiable intraservice communication with embedded longlived tokens.

 ## OpenID Connect